alopezrivera/anchorage/README.md

 choice, filter out duplicates, local files as well as entries matching filters of your own making, and archive the chosen ones.

-Read on for the Anchorage user's manual.
+Read on to get started.
 [The full Python API documentation is available here](https://anchorage-docs.github.io/).

 ![alt text](https://github.com/antonlopezr/anchorage/blob/master/docs/demo/gifs/run.gif "Anchorage in action")